LLNL/RAJA/docs/sphinx/tutorial.rst

 .. literalinclude:: ../../examples/example-matrix-multiply.cpp
                     :lines: 132-134

-a C++ version of matrix multiplcation takes the form of
+a C++ version of matrix multiplcation may be expressed as

 .. literalinclude:: ../../examples/example-matrix-multiply.cpp
                     :lines: 161-171

-With minimal effort we can start introducing RAJA into the algorithm.
+With minimal effort we can start introducing RAJA into the existing block of code.
-First we can relive the need of macros by making use of ``RAJA::View``, which simplifies multi-dimensional indexing (for more info see :ref:`ref-view`).
+First, we can relive the need of macros by making use of ``RAJA::View``, which simplifies multi-dimensional indexing (for more info see :ref:`ref-view`).

 .. literalinclude:: ../../examples/example-matrix-multiply.cpp
                     :lines: 180-182

-Second we can convert the outermost loop into a ``RAJA::forall`` loop
+Second, we can convert the outermost loop into a ``RAJA::forall`` loop

 .. literalinclude:: ../../examples/example-matrix-multiply.cpp
                     :lines: 192-205

+yielding code which may be excuted onto various backends.
 In the case that the code will not be off loaded to a device, ``RAJA::forall`` loops may be nested